sigasi/sigasi_insights/content/tech/monitor-optimize-memory.md

 Here we can set the **maximum memory usage** using the `-Xmx` option, for example if you want to increase the memory usage to `2.5 GB`, you replace the existing entry with `-Xmx2560m`.

+**Note: the below setting is no longer available in recent Java versions**
 It may also be interesting to add the line `-XX:+UseConcMarkSweepGC`, this option enables a different garbage collector that runs concurrently with the program, it reduces the pause times when a garbage collection is performed.

 ## Releasing memory back to the operating system